pierrediedhiou/cybersecurity-journey/glossary.md

 - **Rlwrap** — A small utility that uses the GNU readline library to add command history and keyboard editing to tools like Netcat, making reverse shells more interactive
+- **Remediation** — The process of fixing a security vulnerability after it has been identified during a pentest
+- **Remote Code Execution (RCE)** — A critical vulnerability that allows an attacker to run arbitrary code on a target system remotely
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction